jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 4. Change the directory to where you want the local copy of the Git repository to be.

 5. Type `git clone`, paste the Git URL, and press Enter.
-When prompted, enter your Jazz ID and IBM id password.
+When prompted, enter your alias and IBM id password.

 After the download is complete, you have a local repository of the files for your project.
 For more information about using Git,  [see the Git documentation](http://git-scm.com/doc).